 "Max was great at helping me keep things in perspective as he confidently directed me to focus my energy on my children while he focused his energy on the litigation."- Former Client

 Empathetic Rock Hill Child Custody Attorneys Advise Clients in Disputes Related to a Child’s Upbringing

 Sometimes following divorce, parents cannot agree on the way their child should be raised.
 These decisions might relate to religion, education or other lifestyle concerns.
 If you are involved in a dispute with your child’s other parent, we can advise you about your rights in making decisions related to your child.

-Gillen & Pickelsimer, LLC in Rock Hill helps clients in York, Richland and Lancaster counties and surrounding areas with child custody matters.
-To schedule a consultation, call our firm at 803-992-8180 or contact us online.
+Gillen & Pickelsimer, LLC in Rock Hill helps clients in York, Richland and Lancaster counties and surrounding SC areas with child custody matters.
+To schedule a consultation, call our law firm at (866) 977-5251 or contact us online.